- Summer: April 15

 Academics at Summer in Jerusalem: Diversity & Coexistence

-- Politics of Planning in Multicultural Cities: The Case of Jerusalem (3 U.S. semester credit hours) Looks at Jerusalem as a growing urban center that has a crucial need for effective city planning based on its diverse populations.
+- Politics of Planning in Cities of Conflict: The Case of Jerusalem (3 U.S. semester credit hours) Looks at Jerusalem as a growing urban center that has a crucial need for effective city planning based on its diverse populations.
 Explores the contours of the city, its ethnic makeup and the political developments that shaped it.
 Presents dilemmas and struggles that affect contemporary city planning and urban design.

 Housing & Meals